 It’s also normal to feel overwhelmed and desperate sometimes and just want to escape from a situation that seems impossible to deal with or to get out of.
 Other times we can get really angry or be very ashamed and just want to hide.
 But when the depressed mood stays for weeks or even months and affects a teen’s ability to function normally, it might be depression.

-On the 10th of October it is World Mental Health Day.
+10 September marks World Suicide Prevention Day.
 It is important that as Scouters, Scouts, friends, siblings, parents are care givers we keep our eyes open for possible warning signs – red flags – and once spotted, talk to an adult or professional we trust in order to make sure the teen gets the help they need.

 In order to help you Be Prepared we have summarised some information and listed some contacts here: